 These Minneapolis-Made Beers Are Perfect for Winter

 When you think of winter beer, you probably picture dark stouts and hearty porters by the fireplace.
 We expect "winter warmers" and, while that is often a perfect concept for the season, expectations are meant to be defied.
-There is no single rule of what makes a winter beer.
-That said, we've compiled a list that meets expectations and might even introduce you to new beer styles to enjoy throughout the 612.
+There is no single rule of what makes a winter beer, but we’ve picked out five locally made options that provide a range of flavors.

 Article By Loren Green